Making a Difference in Real-World Bioethics Dilemmas

 - Projects to support or extend ongoing or core activities of an organization.

-- Projects with a principal investigator that does not have one of the following graduate degrees: PhD, JD, MD, or an equivalent doctoral-level degree.
+- Projects with a principal investigator who does not have a PhD, JD, MD, or an equivalent doctoral-level degree.

 - Applications from unaffiliated individuals, or from institutions that do not have tax-exempt status in the United States.

-The current request for proposals for the Spring 2017 cycle is now closed.
-You can find the RFP here.
-We will fund another cycle of this program in the Fall.
-The request for proposals and due dates for this cycle will be announced in Summer 2017.
+The request for proposals for the Spring 2019 cycle is now closed.
+You can find the request for proposals here.
+We will fund another cycle of this program in Fall 2019; information concerning this cycle, including the request for proposals and due dates, will be announced in Summer 2019.

-Questions should be directed to the Program Coordinator, Rebekkah Boxt.
+Questions should be directed to Johanna Brownell at firstname.lastname@example.org.